 Swiss Hydrogeological Society SGH

-Hydro(geo)logical research is in the spotlight: This session is open to contributions dealing with hydrology and hydrogeology at all spatial and time scales: from global, continental, catchment to pore scale and processes occurring at the scale of a few minutes, hours or years.
-Contributions demonstrating interdisciplinary approaches, such as groundwater-surface water interactions, are encouraged.
-This year, we particularly welcome contributions that improve our understanding of climate change impacts on water resources, including the presentation of results obtained in the context of the Hydro-CH2018 project of the Federal Office for the Environment FOEN.
+This session is open to contributions dealing with hydrology and hydrogeology at all spatial and time scales: from global, continental, catchment to pore scale and processes occurring at the scale of a few minutes, hours or years Contributions demonstrating interdisciplinary approaches, such as groundwater-surface water interactions, are encouraged.

 ACP – Commission on Atmospheric Chemistry and Physics

-The session is suited to researchers working in the field of climate sciences, atmospheric physics and chemistry, physical geography, ecology and agricultural sciences.
-We especially encourage young scientists to present their PhD project or master thesis, either in the oral or in the accompanying poster session.
+The session is suited to researchers working in the field of Climate Sciences, Atmospheric Physics and Chemistry, Physical Geography, Meteorology, Ecology and Agricultural Sciences.
+We especially encourage young scientists to present their Master theses or PhD projects, either in the oral or in the accompanying poster session.

 Despite high levels of public awareness about anthropogenic climate change and increasing pressure on the political sphere, climate action among large parts of the general public still remains relatively low.
 However, climate strikes and demonstrations with ten thousand of predominantly young participants in the recent past may have uncovered new drivers, processes, and forms of individual as well as collective engagement with climate change.
 So what are the individual and societal preconditions, factors, and mechanisms that facilitate or prevent action on climate change among different segments of the population?
 And what are the potentials and limitations for climate change education and communication efforts?
 Here, various disciplines within the educational, psychological, social and climate sciences, as well as humanities can provide the theoretical and practical instruments to understand public engagement with climate change.